-- The replacement slave is programmed with the same address using the pocket programmer, and has the same profile and sub-profile as the inoperative slave.
-It is thus automatically inserted into the list of detected slaves (LDS) and into the list of active slaves (LAS), - The replacement slave is blank (address 0 (A), new slave) and has the same profile as the inoperative slave.
+- The replacement slave is programmed with the same address using the pocket programmer, and has the same profile and sub-profile as the faulty slave.
+It is thus automatically inserted into the list of detected slaves (LDS) and into the list of active slaves (LAS), - The replacement slave is blank (address 0 (A), new slave) and has the same profile as the faulty slave.
 It will automatically assume the address of the replaced slave, and will then be inserted into the list of detected slaves (LDS) and the list of active slaves (LAS).

-Addressing I/Os Associated with Slave Devices Connected to the AS-Interface V2 Bus
+Addressing I/Os associated with slave devices connected to the AS-Interface V2 bus

-This page presents the details relating to the addressing of discrete or analog I/Os of slave devices.
+At a Glance This page presents the details relating to the addressing of digital or analog I/Os of slave devices.

-To avoid confusion with Remote I/Os, new symbols are available with an AS-Interface syntax: %IA for example.
+To avoid confusion with Remote I/Os, new symbols are available with an AS-Interface syntax; %IA for example.

-Reminder of the principles of addressing:
+Illustration Reminder of the principles of addressing: